Ivan-Hristoslavov/Plumber-UK/STRIPE_SETUP.md

 - Click **Send Payment Link**
 - Select customer and booking (optional)
 - Enter amount and description
-- System creates Stripe Payment Intent and stores in database
+- System creates Stripe Checkout Session and returns a shareable payment link
+- Link is automatically copied to clipboard and can be sent to customer
+- Payment links expire after 24 hours

 ### Record Manual Payments
 - Click **Record Payment**